 Expectations of the C-suite

 The causes of an operational disruption may be as simple as an equipment breakdown or as extreme as a pandemic like COVID-19.
-Either event may create the same consequence: the disruption of an organization’s ability to deliver goods and services, thereby invalidating its business plans at the very least, or at worst, devolving its operations to the point where the organization is no longer a viable entity.
+Either event may create the same consequence: the disruption of an organisation’s ability to deliver goods and services, thereby invalidating its business plans at the very least, or at worst, devolving its operations to the point where the organisation is no longer a viable entity.
 Operational resilience is essentially the ability of firms (and a sector as a whole) to prevent, adapt to, respond to, and recover and learn from, operational disruptions.